SaiMani-13/E-Mail-Password-Validation-Project/README.md

-E-Mail and Password validation using HTML and CSS.
+E-Mail and Password validation using HTML , CSS and JavaScript.
 It is mainly used to the people who want their own website----